How much discomfort is involved with CVS?

 If the short term result is normal how accurate is this?

 If the result is normal then it is extremely unlikely – less than 1 in 100,000 that the other cells grown in the long term culture will be abnormal.

 Yes as a rule they are.
 However, occasionally about one in 100 tests show a combination of both normal and abnormal cells.
 This can be difficult to understand and we need to wait for the second result after 2 to 3 weeks to understand the meaning of this result.
 Even then it may still be necessary to have another test such as an amniocentesis which purely examines the cells from the baby’s skin or a blood test on your baby.
 The blood test is where we take some of the baby’s blood from the umbilical cord whilst the baby is still in your womb.
 Sometimes we have to take blood from both the parents of the baby to see if the finding is due to something inherited from either parent.

 Is it possible to tell the sex of the baby?

 Yes it is possible to tell the sex of the baby but we will only tell you if you ask us.

 Why is it important to know your blood type and Rhesus status?

-If you are Rhesus negative you will need to receive a medication called Anti D after the chorionic villus biopsy is performed.
+If you are Rhesus negative you will need to receive a medication called Anti D after the CVS is performed.
 Anti D is a medication which can prevent the problem of the baby’s blood cells being destroyed by your immune system in future pregnancies.
 If the baby’s father is also Rh negative, you will not need to receive Anti D. If you are Rh negative, ask your midwife or doctor to supply you with information about what it means to be Rh negative.